nopaniers/ming/Readme.md

 2. *Beauty*.
 Readable, maintainable.
 3. *Easy*.
 Easy to use.

-I'm considering having the user interface based on HTML, and incorporating Bitcoin to natively do finance.
+I'm considering using Rust for memory security, having the user interface based on HTML, and incorporating Bitcoin to natively do finance.
 These are a distant dream though.

 This project is just for fun.